How to make your brain make better choices

 How can stress affect your business?

-That’s why Tyler Tervooren, founder of Riskology.com, recommends avoiding making big judgement calls under stress altogether.
+That’s why Tyler Tervooren, founder of Riskology.com, recommends avoiding making big judgment calls under stress altogether.

 “It doesn’t matter what kind of or how much stress you’re under,” Tervooren says, “If you’re feeling it, you’re going to slip up when it comes to making good choices.”